 A change to dragoon format in 1887 led to the regiment's designation as 2nd Dragoons.
 No. 2 and No. 3 Troop shifted to the command of the Governor General's Body Guard in Toronto in 1889, No. 7 Troop was removed from the strength of the regiment, and No. 4 Troop moved from Grimsby to Saint Ann's.
 The remaining troops adopted letter designations, and as the century drew to a close, reorganized into three squadrons as follows:

-The regiment sent a draft of 1 officer and 15 men to serve with the 1st Canadian Mounted Rifles in the Boer War, two of whom were killed (Lieutenant J.E.
-Burch and Trooper A. Radcliffe).
+The regiment sent a draft of 1 officer and 15 men to serve with the 1st Canadian Mounted Rifles in the Boer War.
+Lieutenant John Edgar Burch (pictured at right) died on 16 July 1900 at Pretoria at the age of 26.

 "C" Squadron was detached from the regiment in 1909 to form a cadre for the 25th Brant Dragoons, with a new "C" Squadron forming in Hamilton, and "D" Squadron in Welland.
 It was during this year that the regimental cap badge and matching collar badges, a bi-metal badge depicting Brock's Monument in Queenston, Ontario.
 The regimental motto in Latin translated as For King and Empire.